kpannoni/melanoma-project/README.md

 <img src="https://github.com/kpannoni/melanoma-project/blob/main/images/risk_summary_table_by_race.png" alt="Risk Summary Table" width="700"/>

-Black patients represent the largest proportion in the high risk categories: age over 70, advanced cancer stage, and low median household income.
-Black patients are also the highest percentage diagnosed with Acral melanoma, which is melanoma of the palms and soles.
-Acral melanoma is most common in Black, Asian and Hispanic populations, and has a worse prognosis than other subtypes.
+Black patients show the highest proportions across multiple risk categories: advanced stage melanoma (40%), age 70+ (31%), and low-income counties (22%).

+Black patients also have the highest rate of acral melanoma (17%), which occurs on the palms and soles.
+Acral melanoma is most common in Black, Asian, and Hispanic populations and carries a worse prognosis than other melanoma subtypes.

-Interestingly, residence in a metopolitan county, a proxy metric for access to healthcare, does not seem to correlate with longer survival times or better outcomes.
+Notably, Black and White patients reside in non-metropolitan counties at similar rates (12%), indicating they have comparable geographic distributions.

 ## COX Proportional Hazards Regression